The MEARS Museum is proud to announce the recent acquisition of a previously unknown piece of Milwaukee Brewers / Hank Aaron history.

 The large sign was designed to be attached to the wall of Milwaukee County Stadium, making it a very rare piece of stadia.
 We are unsure if the sign was meant to be hung on the interior or exterior of Milwaukee County Stadium.

 The accompany image show Hank Aaron with his wife Billie being honored on that September 18th, 1976 game.
-Hank is seen waiving to the fans as hank-aaron_suenlxikd3gy1gavtjpqi6daqhis wife holds one of the trophies he was given to commemorate the event.
+Hank is seen waiving to the fans as his wife holds one of the trophies he was given to commemorate the event.

 Aaron played in 85 games during his Milwaukee Swan song.
 On October 3rd, 1976, Aaron played in his final game, and left as one of the greatest players to have ever donned a uniform.
 The rare Hank Aaron sign will soon be installed as part of the permanent MEARS Museum Collection.